Find Grad Schools

 Education Levels of Social Sciences Majors

-In 2020-2021, 2,112 graduate certificates were awarded to social sciences majors.
+During the most recent year for which data is available, 2,134 people earned their graduate certificate in social sciences.
 This earns it the #9 spot on the list of the most popular graduate certificate programs in the nation.

 The following table shows the number of diplomas awarded in social sciences at each degree level.